compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 15

-Download the compressed SAM data from ` https://github.com/samtools/samtools/raw/develop/examples/ex1.sam.gz`,  uncompress (`.gz` files need to be uncompressed with `gunzip`) and inspect it.
+Download the compressed SAM data from ` https://github.com/samtools/samtools/raw/develop/examples/ex1.sam.gz`,  uncompress (tip: `.gz` files can be uncompressed with `gunzip`) and inspect it.

 <details><summary>
 Answer